 Up next, I am intrigued by the In Hand Health subscription option.

-This is kind of a new approach for me (and perhaps some of you) that I am getting my arms around but I can see the potential for growing a practice and building long-term patient relationships with it.
+This is a new approach for most of us, but I can see the potential for growing a practice and building long-term patient relationships with it.

 Say physical therapy has formally ended.
 You can keep your secure digital connection with a patient through In Hand Health by leaving them active in your account.